 For over 40 years Bendrigg Trust has provided adventure residential courses for over 87,000 disabled & disadvantaged people throughout the UK.
+We have a 64 bed premises that provides action and adventure for all with and without accommodation.

 There are also other accessible aids such as shower chairs available if needed.